NATO's Rasmussen calls for open defence markets

 "We can't ask the allies to spend more, we have to ask them to spend better."

-The Pentagon is shaving at least $350 billion (221 billion pounds) from its previously projected spending over the next decade.
+The Pentagon is shaving at least $350 billion from its previously projected spending over the next decade.
 European allies are also making deep defence cuts.

 Rasmussen repeated his criticism of the shortcomings of the NATO operation in Libya, citing lack of intelligence and transport capabilities of an operation led by its European members and Canada.